Lane-k/CreationalPatternPractice/README.md

 for the abstract factory, we also need to compile the Factory.cpp file so use: g++ -I./include src/Factory.cpp src/AbstractFactory.cpp main/AbstractFactoryMain.cpp -o Abfact

+Also no, I don't feel like setting up a makefile at the moment.

 # For anyone reading who isnt me
 Wow, what a steaming pile of dangerous code and crap syntax.
 Disclaimer: Do not try to replicate my code if you value your self respect.